When Your Turkey Reaches This Internal Temperature, It's Officially Done

-If you ever plan on cooking a turkey in your lifetime (like maybe around Thanksgiving), there's one important piece of information you'll need to know: the internal temperature that a turkey needs to reach in order to safely be consumed.
-Not knowing the answer to this important question could result in serving up a food-borne illness instead of a delicious meal.
-And no one wants to give their family food poisoning, so let's get to it.
+If you ever plan on cooking a turkey in your lifetime (around Thanksgiving, maybe?), there's one important piece of information you'll need to know: the internal temperature that a turkey needs to reach in order to safely be consumed.
+Not knowing the answer to this important question could result in serving up a food-borne illness instead of a delicious meal, and no one wants to give their family or friends food poisoning, so let's get to it.

 At What Temperature Should You Cook a Turkey?

-Depending on the size of your bird, you'll want to set your oven to 325°F or higher.
-But it's not the number on the oven you should be watching closely.
-The USDA Food Safety and Inspection Service recommends that your turkey reach an internal temperature of at least 165°F during cooking to be safely consumed based on the fact that bacteria threat, salmonella, cannot withstand temperatures of 160°F after 30 seconds.
+The USDA Food Safety and Inspection Service recommends that your turkey reach an internal temperature of at least 165°F during cooking to be safely consumed.
+This is based on the fact that risky bacteria and salmonella cannot withstand temperatures of 160°F for more than 30 seconds.

 In Which Part of the Turkey Should You Check the Temperature?

 The CDC recommends taking the temperature in three different places on the bird to make sure it's totally done and safe to eat.
 Using a meat thermometer and avoiding touching the bone, take readings in these three places:

 - Where the body and thigh join, aiming toward the thigh.

 - Where the body and wing join, aiming toward the wing.

 The CDC recommends all three places reach at least 165°F before you remove your turkey from the oven.
 If you stuffed your turkey, you should also insert a food thermometer into the center of the stuffing and ensure that reaches 165°F, too, per the CDC.
 Then let it rest for 20 minutes before removing the stuffing and carving the bird.